Atulsingh20/M1_Project-/README.md

 4. customer can see their total at the end of shopping and get the bill .

 ## Approach
 Firstly the main menu will be appear on screen to the customer.
 Then you have to enter you name by which you are going to continue the shopping, than all the available product will appear on your screen.them the customer have to select the iteam or product and than he add to cart.
-IF cmer want to countine shopping than  they can add the more iteam in the cart and countine their shopping .Once the shooping is completed than the customer see their iteam,quantity , cost f every product and the total bill.
+IF customer want to countine shopping than  they can add the more iteam in the cart and countine their shopping .Once the shooping is completed than the customer see their iteam,quantity , cost f every product and the total bill.
 Finally the total amount to be paid on display.

 ## The implementation of the functionality
 The below provided link take you to the C coding of the application :